 Is it better to rent or buy a fridge?

 In terms of price, our research has found Australian households spend an average of $1,528 on a new fridge.
 Renting one can be an affordable alternative if you’re planning to use it for a few months rather than a couple of years.
 But based on the numbers above, it’s not always cheaper to rent.
-Also, keep in mind that the cost to rent doesn’t take into account running costs.
+Also, keep in mind that the cost to rent doesn’t take into account the fridge’s running costs.

 How much is it to rent a washer and dryer?